 If you find a cervid that has died naturally, you should contact the closest official veterinarian (Municipal Veterinarian or the Regional Veterinary Officers of the Regional State Administrative Agencies).
 The official veterinarian ensures that the necessary samples are sent to Finnish Food Authority.
-The police or the regional Wildlife Agency should be contacted if you discover a cervid that is sick, wounded or behaves abnormally.
+The police should be contacted if you discover a cervid that is sick, wounded or behaves abnormally.
 The police and the Finnish executive assistance in large game matters (SRVA) maintained by hunting organisations will organise a search for the animal and handle it in accordance with what the situation requires.
 Finnish Food Authority will examine whether it is a question of CWD affecting cervids or another TSE affecting cervids.

 The place where the dead animal was found and its coordinates have to be noted by for example using a map application for mobile phones.
 If it is not possible to get the coordinates, the route to the place where it was found has to be marked adequately.

 The first case of TSE in cervids in Finland was found in February 2018.
 The disease was found in a moose (Alces alces) that had died naturally in Kuhmo.
 According to the typification carried out by the EU reference laboratory the disease is similar to the TSE found in the moose in Norway and Sweden.
 The second case of TSE in cervids in Finland was found in October 2020 in a moose put down due to sickness.
 Prion typification of the second case is still ongoing.
 Both TSE positive moose in Finland have been old cows.